St John Ambulance Brigade in South Africa 1900-1902

 THOMAS stonier

-Died 14th of July 1901 in Johannesburg
+Died 14th of July 1900 in Johannesburg of Enteric Fever.

 1900 Annual Report